|Tennessee Valley Lagoon and Beach|

 |Sunset on the Pacific|

-And now, with great sadness, I must inform you that the great stone arch is no more.
-As of January 9th, 2013 it has ceased to exist.
+Regrettably, on January 9th, 2013 the oculus/arch ceased to exist.
 It collapsed and was captured on camera, crashing down, by geologist Roger Willis who happened to by hiking there at the time.
 The following is a new video compilation of the crash: http://landing.newsinc.com/